arandajm/react-food-order-app/README.md

 - Working with user events and state to create interactive applications.
 - Passing data between components with props (parent to child) and function (child to parent).
 - Working with lists and conditional content.
-- React Hooks.
+- React Hooks (useState, useEffect, useCallback).
 - Component-Scoped Styles with CSS Modules.
-- Working with Context and Reducer
+- Working with Context and Reducer.
+- Creating Custom Hook to fetch data from a RealTime Firebase Database.
+- React Fragments, Portals and Refs.

 ## 📝 Installation